 Understand what investors are truly seeking from their advisors and advisory firms

 Learn the different mindsets of key segments, and how to deliver on what they need

 Compare client preferences and behaviors across top advisory and investment firms

 See to what extent to leverage social media

-Rebuilding Investor Trust is the result of a partnership between two industry experts with deep experience in financial services: Northstar Research Partners, a leading market research consultancy and 2011 ARF Grand Ogilvy Award winner, and Sullivan, a brand engagement firm and consistent BtoB Top Agency.
+Rebuilding Investor Trust is the result of a partnership between two industry experts with deep experience in financial services: Sullivan, a brand engagement firm, and Northstar Research Partners, a market research consultancy.

 For a fee of $24,500 your firm will receive: